oligokz/Limitless-365-Guide/README.md

 1. Open any web browser (like Chrome, Edge, or Firefox).
 2. Go to **[office.com](https://office.com)**.
 3. Enter your work email address: `[e.g., your.name@company.com]`.
-4. Enter the temporary password provided by `[e.g., the IT Department]`.
-You will be prompted to create a new, secure password.
+4. Enter the temporary password provided by `[Management]`.
+Please proceed to change your password.

 <img width="3799" height="1558" alt="{5600587A-A5F6-46C6-A5D5-D074538F4A5A}" src="https://github.com/user-attachments/assets/a5f95c11-3850-4ed3-8981-75bbb2334aac" />